 The American Academy of Ophthalmology is the largest national membership association of ophthalmologists - the medical eye physicians and surgeons who provide comprehensive eye care.

 AAO offers an on-line listing of member ophthalmologists practicing in the United States and abroad.

 The American Optometric Association (AOA), founded in 1898, represents more than 32,000 doctors of optometry, students of optometry and paraoptometric assistants and technicians in more than 6,600 communities across the country and in foreign countries dedicated to providing the highest quality eye care.
 For help finding an optometrist near you, call 1-800-262-3947.

 Find an AOA member optometrist.

-Only an eye doctor can diagnose and treat a vision problem, but vision screenings help find children who need a full eye exam.
+Only an eye doctor can diagnose and treat a vision problem, but vision screenings that are a part of state systems for children's vision and eye health can help find children who need a full eye exam.

-Prevent Blindness America's children's vision screenings are an accurate, cost-effective way to find vision problems in children.
+The Prevent Blindness children's vision screenings are an accurate, cost-effective way to find vision problems in children.